THE DR SCROOGE CHRONICLES

 And besides, he’d had nothing to drink all day.

-IT’S A WONDERFUL GP LIFE
+PART TWO: IT’S A WONDERFUL GP LIFE

 It was a little after 6.30pm on Christmas Eve and Dr Ebenezer Scrooge had just finished the final telephone consultation of the day.
 A receptionist appeared at his open door holding a plate on which sat two sorry looking mince pies.
 Careful to keep her distance, she placed it carefully on the end of the examination couch that was positioned just inside Dr Scrooge’s room.